5r1kanth/GDPFall24-Group05/README.md

     * **Organizational Structure:** Organize content to allow for easy management of multiple language versions, ensuring that users can switch languages seamlessly.
     * **Tracking Changes:** Implement a version control system to track content updates across languages.
 This system should help monitor which languages have received updates and which still require translation.
     * **Staggered Deployment:** Deploy content updates in phases, starting with high-priority languages or markets if needed.
 Make sure the most critical changes are released first.
+    * **Multilingual Discussions & Chat:** Enable translation within discussion forums or chatrooms, allowing learners to interact in their preferred languages with real-time translation.

       **Fallback Mechanism:**
        * **Default Language Fallback:** Allow the user to use the content in the default language when user's preferred language is not available.